Loan-ZKML/Ezkl-ML/docs/collateral_tiers.md

 3. **Generate Proofs**: Create ZK proofs for each test address:
    - For the HIGH tier address, create a proof of a credit score > 0.7
    - For the MEDIUM tier address, create a proof of a credit score between 0.4 and 0.7
+   - For the HIGH tier address (0x4444...), create a proof of a credit score > 0.7 (actual: 0.86)
+   - For the MEDIUM tier address (0x276e...), create a proof of a credit score between 0.4 and 0.7 (actual: 0.63)
-   - For the LOW tier address, create a proof of a credit score < 0.4
+   - For the LOW tier address (0x2222...), create a proof of a credit score < 0.4 (actual: 0.09)
    - For the UNKNOWN tier test, use an address not in the training data

-4. **Verify Collateral Calculation**: Test the smart contract's collateral calculations for each test address.

 ### Unknown User Testing